Bill the Minder: Episode summaries

-Bill and his companions are walking through some thick grass when the come across the famous doctor Ebeneezer Sprout, who is miserable.
+Bill and his companions are walking through some thick grass when they come across the famous doctor Ebeneezer Sprout, who is miserable.
 The Doctor tells Bill that he was such a successful doctor that people came night and day to get his fantastic remedies.
 Before long, the streets were deserted and the factories and shops were all abandoned because the people were going to see him.
-The doctor was so overworked that he left his practise and came to the downs.
-Now he is sad because he has no patients.
-Bill comes up with a fantastic "Doctors' friend" -- a seasick making machine which the doctor himself tries.
+The doctor was so overworked that he left his practise and came to the downs, and now he is sad because he has no patients.
+Bill comes up with a fantastic "Doctors' friend", which is a seasick making machine which the doctor himself tries.
 The machine is so good the doctor has to use the sick bag after a few moments.
 The doctor agrees to come along and search for patients with the gang.